substrait-io/substrait/validator/c/README.md

 # C bindings for validator

-This directory contains a Rust/cbindgen project to generate C bindings for the validator library.
+This directory contains a Rust/cbindgen project to generate C bindings for the validator crate.

 ## Installation

-No binaries are published yet at this time.
+No binaries are published yet.

 ### Building manually